Fuseiniabdullai502/report-card-generator/README.md

 git push
 ```

 The GitHub Action will automatically build and deploy your application.
-You can monitor its progress in the "Logs" tab of your App Hosting backend in the Firebase Console.

 ---